 David is an AMS certified meteorologist.
 He graduated from the University of Georgia with a degree in broadcast journalism and also completed the broadcast meteorology program at Mississippi State University.
 David holds the CBM (Certified Broadcast Meteorologist) designation from the American Meteorological Society.
-This is the highest mark of distinction and recognition available in broadcast meteorology.
+This is the highest mark of distinction and recognition available in broadcast meteorology

-David's broadcast career has taken him all over Georgia, with stops in Albany, Macon, Columbus and a 25-plus year stay at WSB in Atlanta.
+David's broadcast career has taken him all over Georgia, with stops in Albany, Macon, Columbus and a 25+ year stay at WSB in Atlanta.
 He has been honored with numerous awards, including 11 Southeast Emmy Awards and countless nominations.
 David has also received the Associated Press Best Weather Reporting Award 13 times.

-David and his wife, Lynn, live in Inman Park.
-They have two daughters, Lauren Reidy and Leah, son-in-law Kyle, one beautiful granddaughter and two dogs, Pippa and Jack.
-He loves golf, walking and biking the Atlanta BeltLine and endures CrossFit.
-David is a DoorHolder at Passion City Church and has worked with numerous Atlanta organizations, including Children's Healthcare of Atlanta, Cystic Fibrosis Foundation, Gwinnett County Schools and Atlanta Ronald McDonald House Charities.
+David and his wife Lynn live in Brookhaven.
+They have two daughters, Lauren Reidy and Leah, son-in-law Kyle, two beautiful granddaughters, Eleanor & Piper and two dogs, Pippa and Jack.
+He loves golf, walking and biking the Atlanta Beltline and working out.
+David is a DoorHolder at Passion City Church and has worked with numerous Atlanta organizations including Children's Healthcare of Atlanta, Cystic Fibrosis Foundation, Gwinnett County Schools, Camp Fire Boys and Girls, Atlanta Community Food Bank and Atlanta Ronald McDonald House Charities.

 While at UGA, David was a student trainer and member of the 1980 National Championship Football Team.